baaane/image-optimizer/README.md

 # Instructions
 The path at <new ImageUploadGenerator(path)> will overwritten the default path of uploaded file.
 So it is optional if you want to put your desired path.
-Pass the required data array inside the <ImageUploadGenerator->upload(array)>.
+Pass the required data array inside the function upload(array).
 If you want to customize the name of the uploaded images.
 Put the new name in [input=type name=new_name].
 Convert string to array and merge it together with the [FILES].
 It should look like this:

 #### Sample expected input